DigitalPublishingToolkit/Money-Lab-Reader/docs/4_1-Haiven_Max.md

 sometimes as ambiguous prompts for meditation (such as Wilde’s rendering of famous works of Western art history, notably Goya’s *Disasters of War*).
-Plenty of other artists have been tempted by the symbolic potential of shredded money, a material available in the from Federal Reserve Bank locations in the United States, the byproduct of the destruction of decommissioned bills.
+Plenty of other artists have been tempted by the symbolic potential of shredded money, a material available from Federal Reserve Bank locations in the United States, the byproduct of the destruction of decommissioned bills.
 The appeal of money collage perhaps stems from the acceleration of money’s circulation today and the